MarioAndWario/DielectricKit/README.md

 * Math libraries:
   * Linear algebra: BLAS, LAPACK, SCALAPACK
   * Fast Fourier transform: FFTW
-* We also need `pw.x` and `pw2bgw.x` in the Quantum ESPRESSO package to perform density-functional theory (DFT) calculations and postprocessing.
+* We also need `pw.x` and `pw2bgw.x` in the Quantum ESPRESSO package to perform DFT calculations and postprocessing.

 ## Installation

 * Copy one `arch.mk` file from `config` folder to `src` folder.
-Make necessary modifications for the compiler, compilation flags, and library paths.
+Make necessary modifications of the compiler, compilation flags, and library paths.

 * Use `make` to compile the source code.
-Use `make -j` to enable parallel compilation to same time.
+Use `make -j` to enable parallel compilation and same time.

 ## Usage

-See the example of bulk Si within the `example` folder
+See the example of bulk Si within the `example` folder.

 ## References